Search within:

 Recognizing and Reporting Phishing

-With the increased use of online resources to conduct school and work, phishing messages are a common occurrence in today’s world.
-Phishing occurs when a bad actor sends fraudulent emails, text messages, or Teams messages in an attempt to get individuals to disclose sensitive information through their replies or by clicking on links.
+Phishing is the top social attack on businesses, responsible for more than 90% of security breaches.
+Phishing occurs when a bad actor sends fraudulent emails, text messages, or Teams messages to convince you to disclose sensitive information, such as your password or credit card details, through your replies or by clicking on links.
+StationX, a top cyber security training and development platform, reports that 3.4 billion phishing emails are sent every day, accounting for 1.2% of all email traffic around the world.
 While not every unsolicited email is a phishing attack, it should be inspected for other suspicious elements that may help you identify if it's legitimate.
-According to the Verizon Data Breach Report (2020), phishing attacks account for more than 80% of reported security incidents.

-Here are some additional characteristics of a phishing message that she could have looked for:
+Here are some characteristics of a phishing message that will help you identify malicious emails:

 • Unsolicited.
 Be cautious of emails that you were not expecting to receive.